marcelo-ferraz/PassOn/README.md

 - is public
 - not static
 - has no return (`void`),
-- has _only_ one argument, and that argument is assignable to the target's property, or is of type `object`
+- has _only_ one argument, and that argument is assignable to the target's property, or is of type `object`.

 This is similar to:
 ```csharp
 target.MapAge(source.age);